ComputationalIntelligenceGroup/FCI-SF/README.md

-# FCI-FS
+# FCI-SF
-Implementation of an incremental version of the Fast Causal Inference (FCI) algorithm for learning causal graphs with Feature Streams (FS).
+Implementation of an incremental version of the Fast Causal Inference (FCI) algorithm for learning causal graphs with streaming features (SF).